GoreLab/Tocochromanol_Prediction/Codes/README.md

 This code visualizes the importance of NAM QTL with their PVE for each tocochromanol phenotype [This makes a prototype of a figure]

 #### 999-MakeFigs.R
-This code generates updated figures for publication (e.g., chage colors, sizes, legends)
+This code generates figures for publication

+#### 999-MakeTables.R
+This code generates tables for publication

 ## Codes for genotype processing
 #### Ames_282_GP_imputation_filtering_pruning.sh